oracle-livelabs/database/23cfree/install/install.md

 ## Task 3: Environment and User Setup

 8. To set your environment each time Oracle logs in add these lines to your profile.
-This will specifically set it for the FREE database
+This will specifically set it for the FREE database.
+Also this adds SQLcl and ORDS to your path.
     ```
     <copy>
     echo "export ORAENV_ASK=NO" >> /home/oracle/.bashrc